springer-math/Mathematics-of-Epidemics-on-Networks/docs/examples/SIS_weighted.rst

     such that a random edge would have expected transmission weight 1 (though since there will be biases in which nodes are most likely to be infected, the random edge that has an infected node will have higher transmission weight).

-    At present (16 May 2017) the Gillespie code cannot run weighted networks.
-I am considering adding that, but it would DRAMATICALLY slow down the simulations, so it won't be even close to competitive with the event-driven versions.
-So it's a low priority.
     '''

     N= 100000